-For more information about preprocessing programs with the -m switch, see Chapter 14, "Preprocessing, Compiling, and Linking."
-For more information about transaction behavior and modification, see "Specifying SET TRANSACTION Behavior" on page 4-7.
+For more information about preprocessing programs with the -m switch, see "Preprocessing, Compiling, and Linking."
+For more information about transaction behavior and modification, see "Specifying SET TRANSACTION Behavior".

 Starting a Named Transaction

 A single application can start simultaneous transactions.
 InterBase extends transaction management and data manipulation statements to support transaction names, unique identifiers that specify which transaction controls a given statement among those transactions that are active.